gSchool/mcsp-unit-oop/01-object-oriented-programming/09-oop-checkpoint.md

 ## !options

 * a.
-It uses prototypes to handle inheritance when creating objects
+It uses the prototype chain to handle inheritance when creating objects
 * b.
-It can be mixed with the prototype syntax
+It must include a constructor function
 * c.
-It must include a constructor function
-* d.
 It uses the `this` keyword to refer to an instance of the class
-* e. all of the above
+* d. all of the above

 ## !end-options

 ## !answer

 * a.
-It uses prototypes to handle inheritance when creating objects
+It uses the prototype chain to handle inheritance when creating objects
-* b.
-It can be mixed with the prototype syntax
-* d.
+* c.
 It uses the `this` keyword to refer to an instance of the class

 ## !end-answer